 The story is based on the experiences of a secret agent for the Woman’s Anti-Slavery Society.
 His name is Charley.
 His cover is a Journalist.
 His photoprapher is his cousin Geroge.
 Both are at Fort Pillow, Tennessee, on April 12, 1864.

 In 1836, in downtown Saint Louis, Missouri, Francis McIntosh is chained to a huge tree and burned alive.

 In 1837, Elijah Lovejoy, the editor investigating the brutal murder of Francis McIntosh is attacked by a mob.
 Though he escapes, his office is destroyed and parts of his press are thrown into the Mississippi River.
 Thinking it safer, Elijah moves his family across the Mississippi River to Alton, Illinois.
 When his new press is delivered, he is attacked and murdered.

 In 1862, the Superintendent of Schools in Toledo, Ohio, John Eaton, joined the Union Army.
 In 1863 General Grant appointed Eaton Superintendent of the Contraband Camps.
 Quickly, the camps were being turned into self-supporting Educational Centers.
 (Fort Pillow was among the 74 schools that he established.)
 After the war he was appointed the United States Commissioner of Education.
-Eaton is the one that organized Washington, D.C.’s Board of Education and reorganized the Bureau of Refugees, Freedman, and Abandoned Lands.
+Eaton organized Washington, D.C.’s, Board of Education and reorganized the Bureau of Refugees, Freedman, and Abandoned Lands.
 In the winter of 1863 General Sherman, without orders, destroyed the Educational Center in Corinth, Mississippi.
 Powerful anti-slavery people in Washington D.C. owned land in Fort Pillow.
 This made it impossible for General Sherman to order the destruction of what was being built there.